 Who Should Attend?

-- who make decisions about the provision of care
+- Make decisions about the provision of care

 A SAMPLE OF WHAT YOU WILL LEARN:

-This conference content bridges knowledge and practice gaps.
-These gaps are the difference between the current states of knowledge and clinical practice and the ideal states.
+The content of this conference bridges both knowledge and practice gaps.
+These gaps are the difference between the current and ideal states of knowledge and clinical practice.
 The ultimate goal of the conference is to span the gaps and improve clinical competence, practice, and outcomes in perinatal care.

 Here is a snapshot of sessions to improve clinical competence, practice, and outcomes.